Fig. 196: After the GOH left for a tour around the festival space, the devotees continued with their prayers and bowed 3 times.

 Fig. 227: A registration booth was set up to verify the identity of the invited guests.

 The festival still remains not only a time for devotion, but also a time for collaboration, family and brotherhood.
 Devotees who are usually occupied by work and family commitments make time to participate and even volunteer in the festival.
-The old and young generations stand under the same sky to watch the LED dragons and fireworks.
+The young and old stand under the same sky to watch the LED dragons and fireworks.
 Parents bring their children out to play as they pay their respects.
 Sedan team members joke amongst themselves on the truck as they head toward their next destination.
-Indeed, while the motivations of the participants vary, they experience the festival among one another’s company.
+Indeed, while the motivations of the participants vary, they experience the festival together as a community.

 Fig. 228: Sedan team members for the Eighth chair posing for a photo just before collecting their urn.